alex1792/Scoreboard/README.md

         - login.html     # Login page template
         - register.html  # Registration page template
       - scoreboard:
+        - admin.html      # Manage Users to be umpire or not
+        - create_match.html # Create a new match
         - home.html       # Home page template
+        - manage_match.html # Delete match by match_id
+        - matches.html    # List all the matches in database
         - scoreboard.html # Scoreboard page template
         - umpire.html     # Umpire page template
-        - admin.html      # Manage Users to be umpire or not
         - users.html      # Query all users in database, it can show the ID, username, is_judge
       - base.html         # Base layout template for the application
     - __init__.py         # Initializes the app module